Jocelyn Lees

 Jocelyn Lees (born 19 November 1965 in Auckland, New Zealand) is a shooting competitor for New Zealand.

 Life

-Lees was the first NZ female to win a quota and attend an Olympics.
-She attended the 1992 Barcelona Olympics where she came 42nd.
+Lees was the first NZ female shooter to win a quota and attend an Olympics.
+She attended the 1992 Barcelona Olympics.

 She won her first Commonwealth Games medal in the 1994 Commonwealth Games, gaining a silver in the women's 10 metre air pistol (pairs) partnering Gerd Barkman.
 At the 1998 Commonwealth Games partnering Tania Corrigan she won two silver medals; one in the 10 metre air pistol (pairs) and one in the 25 metre pistol (pairs) event.
 Four years later at the 2002 Commonwealth Games she won two bronze medals; one in the women's 25 metre pistol event, and another in the 25 metre pistol (pairs) event again alongside Tania Corrigan.